 Students must meet the following minimum requirements before applying to the program.
-You must be a high school graduate/GED, with completion of the following high school units (or equivalent) with a “C” letter grade or better as a minimum (a C-minus does not meet this requirement):
+You must be a high school graduate/GED, with completion of the following high school units (or equivalent) a “C” letter grade or better as a minimum (a C-minus does not meet this requirement):

 - 1 unit of algebra

 If you are missing any of these courses at the high school level, then a college course can be used to meet any of these minimum requirements.
 For example, some students applying to the program may not have taken Chemistry in high school.
 In this case, the student must then show a college-level Chemistry course (4-credits with a lab) before applying to the program in order to meet the minimum requirement.
 Students are strongly encouraged to submit an application to NOVA and register to complete any missing courses needed to meet these required courses.
 Students applying for the Fall semester should start taking required general education courses in the preceding summer session.

 General Education Requirements